 As of December 2018 PHP 5 and 7.0 became End of Life.
 It is now July 2019 and up to 74% of PHP powered sites in the top 1 million are running software that is End of Life.
 This means there is no support and more importantly if new vulnerabilities are discovered, there will be […]

-In the beginning there were Google Dorks; as far back as 2002 security researches discovered that specific Google queries could reveal Internet connected devices.
-Seventeen years later it is still possible to find thousands of unsecured remotely accessible security cameras and printers via simple Google searches.
-Now using search engines such as Shodan.io and Censys.io […]
+In the beginning, there were Google Dorks, as far back as 2002 security researchers discovered specific Google queries revealed Internet-connected devices.
+Seventeen years later, it is still possible to find thousands of unsecured remotely accessible security cameras and printers via simple Google searches.
+Now using search engines such as Shodan.io and Censys.io, it has become […]